 The DCT may exist as a series of flash rows inside of the application processor (i.e. if it has internal flash), or it may exist in a serial flash attached to the Wi-Fi chip.
 In order to read from the DCT you need to call the function wiced_dct_read_lock() which will read the DCT into a RAM buffer which you can then modify and then write back to the flash with the function wiced_dct_write().

 You provide the wiced_dct_read_lock() call with a pointer to a pointer to an empty structure which will be filled with the DCT Wi-Fi data.
 The type of structure depends on which section of the DCT that you want to read (the section is a parameter to the wiced_dct_read_lock() function).
-For example, if you want to read the DCT_WIFI_CONFIG_SECTION, then the pointer type would be platform_dct_Wi-Fi_config.
+For example, if you want to read the DCT_WIFI_CONFIG_SECTION, then the pointer type would be platform_dct_wifi_config.

 You can find the list of section names in the wiced_dct_common.h file which is located in WICED/platform/MCU.
 Here are the sections available: